From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Discussion and summary

-In addition, we also compared the photon indices.
+In addition, we compared the photon indices in X-ray (0.3--10~keV) with HE gamma-rays.
 To derive the photon indices in the GeV range, we adopted two approaches: (a) using a fixed energy interval from 0.1–10 GeV, and (b) using a dynamic energy range, defined as 0.1\,GeV–E$_{\mathrm{max}}$, where E$_{\mathrm{max}}$ corresponds to the highest-energy photon detected within a given time bin.
-This selection of the energy bin is chosen to reduce the systematic uncertainties while calculating the spectral indices in the energy band extending beyond E\textsubscript{max} (see Fig~\ref{fig:Index_LAT_comparison}).
-The photon indices calculated up to E\textsubscript{max} in the LAT band exhibit larger error bars due to the limited number of detected photons.
-While comparing the photon indices in the X-ray and GeV (0.1-10 GeV) energies, we found clustering of indices in three ranges as seen in the left plot of Fig.~\ref{fig:index_XRT_LAT}: harder X-ray emission having softer GeV emission ($\Gamma^{\rm 0.3-10keV}_{\rm X}>-1.8$); moderately harder X-ray emission showing harder GeV emission ($-2.0 \Gamma^{\rm 0.3-10keV}_{\rm X} -1.8$) and softer X-ray emission ($\Gamma^{\rm 0.3-10keV}_{\rm X} -2.0$).
-In contrast, there is a shifting of the clustering toward harder GeV photon indices for the dynamic energy range (0.1\,GeV–E\textsubscript{max}).
-The first and second segments can correspond to synchrotron and SSC emission, depending on the relative flux levels in the X-ray and HE gamma-ray bands.
+This selection of the energy bin is chosen to reduce the systematic uncertainties while calculating the flux in the energy band extending beyond E\textsubscript{max} (see Fig~\ref{fig:Index_LAT_comparison}).
+By comparing the photon indices in the X-ray and GeV (0.1-10 GeV) energies, we find that indices populate in three broad regimes as seen in the Fig.~\ref{fig:Index_LAT_XRT}: (i) harder X-ray emission having softer HE gamma-ray emission; (ii) moderately harder X-ray emission showing harder HE gamma-ray emission; and (iii) softer X-ray emission.
+In contrast, there is a shifting of the clustering toward harder GeV photon indices for the dynamic energy range (0.1\,GeV–E\textsubscript{max}) (for details, see Fig~\ref{fig:Index_EmaxLAT_XRTcomparison}).
+The harder X-ray emission with softer or harder HE gamma-ray can correspond to synchrotron and SSC emission, depending on the relative flux levels in the X-ray and HE gamma-ray bands.
 To confidently identify the dominant radiation process, data from hard X-rays and the MeV range are crucial.
-The third segment, characterized by softer X-ray emission, is an interesting outlier that may indicate a clear SSC signature.
+In the cases with softer X-ray emission, there is an interesting outlier that may indicate a clear SSC signature.

 We explored the possibility of identifying a unique set of microphysical parameters capable of simultaneously explaining X-ray and GeV emission, while reconciling previous independent observational results from X-ray studies (e.g., ~\citealt{2012MNRAS.425..506D}) and GeV studies (e.g., ~\citealt{2014MNRAS.443.3578N}).
 We have modeled the multiwavelength emission in the afterglow using synchrotron and SSC radiation from a power-law electron distribution accelerated at the forward shock.
 This approach, described in more detail in Sect.~\ref{sec:Intrepretation}, assumes the self-similar evolution of a relativistic blast wave in a cold circumburst medium to compute broadband spectra at different epochs.